 To be eligible for registration, industrial designs must be new and do not include a method of construction or design that is dictated solely by function.
 In addition, the design of the article must not be dependent upon the appearance of another article of which it forms an integral part.

 Local applicants can file registrations individually or through a registered industrial designs agent.
 However, foreign applicants will need to seek the services of a registered industrial designs agent.
-Registered industrial designs are protected for an initial period of five years which may be extended for another two 5-year terms, providing a total protection period of 15 years.
+Registered industrial designs are protected for an initial period of five years which may be extended for 4 further consecutive terms of 5-years, providing a total protection period of 25 years.

-The Copyright Act 1987 provides comprehensive protection for copyrightable works.
+The Copyright Act 1987 provides comprehensive protection for copyright works.
 The Act outlines the nature of works eligible for copyright (which includes computer programs), the scope of protection, and the manner in which the protection is accorded.
-There is no registration for copyright works.
+Copyright subsists in every work eligible for copyright protection of which the author is a qualified person.

 Copyright protection for literary, musical or artistic works is for the duration of the life of the author and 50 years after his death.
 In sound recordings, broadcasts and films, copyright protection is for 50 years after the works are first published or made.

-The Act also provides protection for the performer's rights in a live performance which shall continue to subsist for fifty years from the beginning of the calendar year following the year in which the live performance was given.
+The Act also provides protection for the performer’s rights in a live performance which shall continue to subsist for 50 years from the beginning of the calendar year following the year in which the live performance was given or was fixed in a sound recording.

 A unique feature of the Act is the inclusion of provisions for its enforcement.
-The amendment of the Copyright Act 1987, which was enforced on 1 October 2003 confers power of arrest (including arrest without warrant) to enforcement officers of the Ministry of Domestic Trade, Cooperative and Consumerisme (MDTCC) formerly known as Ministry of Domestic Trade and Consumer Affairs.
-This special team of officers of the MDTCC is appointed to enforce the Act and is empowered to enter premises suspected of having infringing copies and to search and seize infringing copies and contrivances.
+The amendment of the Copyright Act 1987, which was enforced on 1 October 2003, confers power of arrest (including arrest without warrant) to enforcement officers of the Ministry of Domestic Trade and Consumer Affairs (MDTCA).
+This special team of officer of the MDTCA is appointed to enforce the Act and is empowered to enter premises suspected of having infringing copies and to search and seize infringing copies and contrivances.

-The Layout Designs of Integrated Circuits Act 2000 provides for the protection of layout designs of integrated circuits based on originality, creator's own invention and the fact that the creation is freely created.
-There is no registration for the layout design of an integrated circuit.
+The Layout Design of Integrated Circuits Act 2000 provides for the protection of layout designs of integrated circuits based on originality, creator’s own invention and the fact that the creation is freely created.
+There is no registration for the layout design of an integrated Circuit.

 The duration of protection is 10 years from the date of its commercial exploitation or 15 years from the date of creation if not commercially exploited.
 The Act also allows for action to be taken by the owner if such rights recognised under the Act have been infringed.
 The right can also be transferred either partly or wholly by way of assignment, licence, wills or through the enforcement of law.

-The Act is implemented in compliance with the TRIPS Agreement to provide a guarantee to investors in Malaysia's electronics industry and to ensure the growth of technology in the country.
+The Act is implemented in compliance with the TRIPS Agreement to provide a guarantee to investors in Malaysia’s electronic industry and to ensure the growth of technology in the country.

-The Geographical Indications Act 2000 provides protection to goods following the name of the place where the goods are produced, where a given quality, reputation or other characteristic of the goods is essitially attributable to their geographical origin.
-This protection is applicable to goods such as wine and spirit, or natural or agricultural products or any product of handicraft or industry.
+Geographical Indications Act 2000 provides protection to goods following the name of the place where goods are produced, where a given quality, reputation or other characteristic of the goods is essentially attributable to their geographical origin.
+This protection is applicable to goods such as natural or agricultural products or any product of handicraft or industry.
 Geographical indications which are contrary to public order or morality shall not be protected under the Act.